-To simplify the DS31404's register map and documentation, many registers are bank-switched, meaning banks of registers are switched in and out of the register map based on the value of a bank-select control field.
-There are three bank-switched sections of the DS31404 memory map: the input clock registers, the DPLL registers, and the output clock registers.
+To simplify the DS31415's register map and documentation, many registers are bank-switched, meaning banks of registers are switched in and out of the register map based on the value of a bank-select control field.
+There are two bank-switched sections of the DS31415 memory map: the input clock registers and the output clock registers.

-The registers for the DS31404's four identical input clocks are bank-switched in the Input Clock Register section of Table 8-1.
+The registers for the DS31415's three identical input clocks are bank-switched in the Input Clock Register section of [Table 8-1](#).
 The [ICSEL](#) register is the bank-select control field for the other input clock registers.